jjtbsomhorst/eu.jeroensomhorst.anwb/README.md

 ## Changelog

+0.4.5
+* Added more N roads
+* Added more A roads

 0.4.4
 * Fixed a grammar issue with radar checks condition
 * Fixed a bug that would cause the api to return empty results instead of the real results